PierreIsCoding/sdiy/Swoop/README.md

 * Use the COMP potentiometer and COMP IN cv to change the waveshape (PWM-like).

 Be aware:
-* That for normal clock you want the COMP potentiomer at 13.00 o'clock.
+* That for normal clock operation you want the COMP potentiomer at 13.00 o'clock.
-* The different normalizations of the inout jacks.
+* The different normalizations of the input jacks.

 ## Build notes